adimalla/clTerm/README.md

 call.

 `char(*read_char)(void);` </br>
-Reads character / byte data from serial interface, link user or vendor function which performs the same operation to this, call.
+Reads character / byte data from serial interface, link user or vendor function ,which performs the same operation, to this, call.
 </br>